aspilla/asMOD/asCastingAlert/README.md

     *   Integration with DBM (Deadly Boss Mods): If DBM is installed, asCastingAlert uses DBM's information to identify dangerous spells, highlighting the remaining cast time in red.

 3.  **Sound Alerts**
-    *   A "Targeted" sound alert will play if you are the target of a DBM major ability.
+    *   A "Targeted" sound alert will play if you are the target of enemy's casting.
     *   This can be turned off by adjusting the `PlaySound` option.
     *   For Tankers, sound alerts are off by default but can be enabled with the `PlaySoundTank` option.
     *   If the `PlaySoundDBMOnly` option is enabled, sound alerts will only play for DBM casts.